IpsumLorem16/S3-key-lister/README.md

 # S3-key-lister
-List all keys in any public Amazon s3 bucket, option to check if each object is public or private, and save as a .csv file
+List all keys in any public Amazon s3 bucket, option to check if each object is public or private.
+Saves result as a .csv file

 <p align="center">